Avatar (2009 film): Music and soundtrack

 Cameron said that he wanted to make "something that has this spoonful of sugar of all the action and the adventure and all that" but also have a conscience "that maybe in the enjoying of it makes you think a little bit about the way you interact with nature and your fellow man".
 He added that "the Na'vi represent something that is our higher selves, or our aspirational selves, what we would like to think we are" and that even though there are good humans within the film, the humans "represent what we know to be the parts of ourselves that are trashing our world and maybe condemning ourselves to a grim future".

 Cameron acknowledges that Avatar implicitly criticizes the United States' role in the Iraq War and the impersonal nature of mechanized warfare in general.
-In reference to the use of the term shock and awe in the film, Cameron said, "We know what it feels like to launch the missiles.
+In reference to the use of the term "shock and awe" in the film, Cameron said: "We know what it feels like to launch the missiles.
 We don't know what it feels like for them to land on our home soil, not in America."
 He said in later interviews, "...
 I think it's very patriotic to question a system that needs to be corralled ..." and, "The film is definitely not anti-American."

 A scene in the film portrays the violent destruction of the towering Na'vi Hometree, which collapses in flames after a missile attack, coating the landscape with ash and floating embers.
-Asked about the scene's resemblance to the September 11 attacks on the World Trade Center, Cameron said he had been "surprised at how much it did look like ".
+Asked about the scene's resemblance to the September 11 attacks on the World Trade Center, Cameron said he had been "surprised at how much it did look like September 11".

+In July 2024, Cameron stated the film "resembled the Manhattan Project... making up new physics as we went along.
+Mastering a brand new methodology to tell stories."
+Cameron also acknowledged that it was actually film co-producer Jon Landau who was "the heart of the Avatar family."